SooryaGeorge7/Dublin-Eats/README.md

 #### **Imagery**

-The hero image used in home page,the default profile pictures, the background image used throughout the website and the default images in restaurants were all downloaded and credited in the [acknowledgements](#acknowledgements) section.All the images format were changed to webp to improve performance during lighthouse testing.
+The hero image used in home page,the default profile pictures, the background image used throughout the website and the default images in restaurants were all downloaded and credited in the [acknowledgements](#acknowledgements) section.
+All restaurant images were retrieved using google places API.All the images(except the ones retrieved from API and uploaded by user) format were changed to webp to improve performance during lighthouse testing.

 ## **Technologies Used**